 The number of students residing in the district enrolled in virtual public charter schools not sponsored by the district;

-The number of home-schooled students residingwho reside in the district and who have registered with anthe educational service district; and
+The number of home-schooled students residing in the district and who have registered with an educational service district; and

-The number of students residingwho reside in the district enrolled in private schools located within the school district.
+The number of students residing in the district enrolled in private schools located within the district.

-A parent may appeal the district’s denial fora decision of a district to not approve a student enrollment to a virtual public charter school to the State Board of Education under OAR 581-026-0310.
+A parent may appeal the district’s denial for student enrollment to a virtual public charter school to the State Board of Education under OAR 581-026-0310.

 If the student was enrolled in a virtual public charter school while living in another district and has maintained continuous enrollment in such school since moving into, and residing in this district, approval is not required.